Alice Roi

-Alice Roi (born Alice Roy Blumenthal in 1976) is an American fashion designer.
-Her work has appeared in magazines such as Bazaar, Elle, Nylon, and in stores like Henri Bendel (New York), Beauty Buy (Paris), and Joyce (Hong Kong).
+Alice Roi (born Alice Roy Blumenthal in 1975 or 1976) is an American fashion designer.
+Her work has appeared in magazines such as Bazaar, Elle, Nylon, and in stores including Henri Bendel (New York), Beauty Buy (Paris), and Joyce (Hong Kong).
 She was nominated for the CFDA Perry Ellis Award for Womenswear in 2001.

 Education

 Her father, Jerry Blumenthal, died when she was 12.
 Her mother Naomi runs The Inn at Irving Place.
 She developed her love for fashion as a young child, putting on fashion shows for family and friends and putting together outfits.